Model Preserving Compression for Neural Networks: Related Work

+There are a number of different design choices to be made in the compression and pruning process.
+Classical pruning involves eliminating either channels (analogously neurons) or individual weights, sometimes in a structured way.
+Magnitude pruning on both weights and neurons is still considered an effective approach~\cite{blalock2020state,frankle2018lottery,frankle2020pruning,gale2019state,liu2019rethink,li2017l1}.
+When pruning, the method may incorporate a correction to future layers, though it often does not ~\cite{he2019fpgm,luo2017thinet}.
+Some methods that correct the network chose to do local fine tuning ~\cite{luo2017thinet,he2017feat,zhuang2018dcp,peng2019ccp,liu2017netslim}, whereas others do not ~\cite{liebenwein2020provable,he2018amc}.

+Of particular note, matrix approximation methods ~\cite{denten2014svd,idel2020lrank,liebenwein2021alds,peng2018group,lebedev2015cpdecomp} often satisfy the first criteria we desire for compression methods, but typically not the second as they add additional layers.
+These methods sometimes incorporate local fine tuning after compression ~\cite{idel2020lrank,jaderberg2014speeding,liebenwein2021alds,peng2018group,zhang20153dfilter} and sometimes do not ~\cite{denten2014svd,lebedev2015cpdecomp}.
+In contrast, structured pruning methods ~\cite{he2019fpgm,he2018amc,liebenwein2020provable,liu2017netslim,liu2019rethink,luo2017thinet} can satisfy the second criteria we outlined, but typically not the first as they do a poor job of preserving the model's decisions and often require excessive amounts of fine tuning.

-Pruning with coresets~\cite{mussay2020coreset} is the closest in spirit to our own work.
-The coreset algorithm provides a way to select a subset of neurons in the current layer which can approximate those in the next layer, as well as new weight connections. \textcite{mussay2020coreset} provide a sample complexity result, as well as demonstrate their method on fully connected (but not convolution) layers.
-Another line of work close to ours is called the filter decomposition~\cite{denten2014svd,jarderberg2014lowrank,peng2018group,lebedev2015cpdecomp,wang2017fact,zhang20153dfilter}: here, convolution weights are approximated with a low-rank matrix decomposition such as the SVD~\cite{denten2014svd} or CP-decomposition~\cite{lebedev2015cpdecomp}.
+Pruning with coresets~\cite{mussay2020coreset} is the closest in spirit to our own work and provides a way to select a subset of neurons in the current layer that can approximate those in the next layer as well as new weight connections.
+Of note, \citet{mussay2020coreset} provide a sample complexity result, and demonstrate their method on fully connected (but not convolution) layers.
+The HRank method~\cite{lin2020hrank} is also close in spirit to our own, and works by selectively pruning channels that produce low-rank feature maps.
+However, the method does not propagate updates into the next layer and instead relies on excessive amounts of fine tuning (30 epochs for each layer pruned) to fix the network's accuracy.

+Recently the literature has started to consider criteria beyond topline accuracy metrics, and \citet{liebenwein2021lost} use measures of functional approximation to conclude that pruned networks well approximate the original models. \citet{marx2020multiplicity} characterize when linear models can achieve similar accuracy but with competing predictions.